Skip to content

 import polars as pl

-df = pl.LazyFrame({'a': [1, 1, 2], 'b': [4, 5, 6]})
+df = pl.LazyFrame({"a": [1, 1, 2], "b": [4, 5, 6]})

 print(func(df).collect())